 - Talk about preventative care.

 Tooth decay is currently a very preventable issue.
 Preventative care and all that it entails is our foremost concern in children’s dentistry.
-We can protect your child’s teeth with the latest technology in dental sealants.
+We can protect your child’s teeth with either dental bonding or sealants.
 Dental sealants are high-quality, space-age plastics that bond directly to the chewing surfaces of the back teeth which are most prone to decay.
 This is but one of the many ways in which we’ll establish a strong foundation for long-lasting oral health.